 HUD requires that DHA conduct mandatory briefings for applicant families.
-The briefing provides a broad description of owner and family responsibilities, explains DHA's procedures, and includes instructions on how to lease a unit.
+The briefing provides a detailed explanation of owner, PHA, and family responsibilities, clearly explains DHA's procedures, outlines fair housing rights, and includes step-by-step instructions on how to lease a unit.